8 All-Natural Sex-Drive Boosters That Will Take You to the Next Level

 “Herbal remedies, rich in natural plant-based chemicals, provide an answer to common problems people experience,” says Joel Kahn, MD, a holistic cardiologist who has written about the importance of utilizing plants for boosting your sex life.
 “As I say, put plants in your pants and your love life will grow strong.”

 Next time you need a boost, try the following natural remedies to get you back on track.
+Also, try these steamy libido boosters to improve your sex life.

-Revered as an Indian wonder herb for thousands of years, this root is described as "Indian ginseng."
+Revered as an Indian wonder herb for thousands of years, this root is described as “Indian ginseng.”
 The name ashwagandha comes from the Sanskrit language and is a combination of the word ashva, meaning horse, and gandha, meaning smell.
-The aroma of the root is thought to be "horse-like."
-(Could one of these eight reasons explain your loss of libido?)
+The aroma of the root is thought to be “horse-like.”

 One of its many health benefits is stimulation of the libido and increased satisfaction by increasing blood flow to sexual organs.
 A 2011 study published in the International Journal of Research in Ayurveda and Pharmacy found the root to be a natural alternative treatment for low sexual desire and erectile dysfunction.